Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} evolution toward sixth-generation (6G) wireless networks signifies a revolutionary leap forward in communication technology, far transcending the incremental upgrades of past generations \cite{10041914}.
 Artificial intelligence (AI) is universally recognized as a foundational technology to realize these objectives.
-Departing from traditional model-driven optimization relying on rigid mathematical frameworks, 6G necessitates a paradigm shift toward data-driven and hybrid model-data approaches \cite{tong2022nine}.
-Through advanced AI technologies, 6G networks will acquire self-awareness and dynamic reconfiguration capabilities, enabling spectrum optimization, autonomous sensing, and other intelligent functionalities.
+Departing from traditional model-driven optimization relying on rigid mathematical frameworks, 6G necessitates a paradigm shift toward data-driven and hybrid model-data approaches.